 At all times throughout any learner's journey, we must provide consistent and appropriate feedback for them to apply to their efforts.

 This serves a dual purpose.
 First, it provides learners with an opportunity to learn from mistakes and, once again, experience a sense of learning ownership.
 Second, it succeeds well in building student confidence.

 Learning without getting actionable feedback for improvement isn't meaningful learning—it's learning by compliance.

 Just because learning is happening doesn't always mean students are aware of it.
 Often they tend to lose confidence in themselves because they feel they're struggling more than they are.
-Usually it's a case of them knowing more than they think they do—what is referred to in martial arts practice as the act of "learning and then forgetting" a technique.
-So every once in awhile, you've got to get learners to unpack everything in their heads through review and open discussion to show them just how much they've accomplished.
+Usually, it's a case of them knowing more than they think they do—what is referred to in martial arts practise as the act of "learning and then forgetting" a technique.
+So every once in a while, you've got to get learners to unpack everything in their heads through review and open discussion to show them just how much they've accomplished.

 Feedback should make someone feel good about where they are, and get them excited about where they can go.

 Initially, they don't always see how much effort others put in as they are consumed by their own failure.
 Besides, it isn't about one learner necessarily being smarter than another, as sometimes concepts come easier to some than they do to others.
 For instance, there are likely some things that would come easier to that struggling learner than they would to others that they perceive as being "smarter."

 Connecting two such students fosters an understanding between them.
 Not only does the learner who understands the topic get a chance to demonstrate that understanding, but the struggling learner realizes just how much work was actually involved.

 After that, the struggle doesn't seem so pointless to them—it becomes just another step in the journey of them "getting" the concept.